Food Sovereignty Prize

 2010 Prize

-CFSC is pleased to announce that Family Farm Defenders will receive the 2010 Food Sovereignty Prize at the 14th Annual Conference, Food, Culture & Justice in New Orleans, Louisiana.
-The award ceremony will take place on Monday, October 18 at 9:30 am.
+CFSC is pleased to award the Family Farm Defenders with the 2010 Food Sovereignty Prize.
+They received the prize at the 14th Annual Conference, Food, Culture & Justice in New Orleans, Louisiana.

 Since 1994, Family Farm Defenders has worked tirelessly in the name of food sovereignty for farmers, fishers and laborers around the world.
 Read more about Family Farm Defenders below.